 Bavaria hijacks EU migration talks

-German domestic politics has taken over the EU migration agenda, as select leaders meet for a special mini-summit on Sunday (24 June).
+German domestic politics has taken over the EU migration agenda, as select leaders meet for a special summit on Sunday (24 June).

-The EU needs to stop asylum seekers moving around inside Europe, from frontline places like Greece or Italy to wealthier regions like Bavaria, in southern Germany, according to Sunday's declaration, leaked to press by the European Commission on Thursday.
+The EU needs to stop asylum seekers moving around inside Europe, from frontline places like Greece or Italy to wealthier regions like Bavaria, in southern Germany, according to Sunday's declaration, leaked to press on Thursday.

 Join EUobserver today